Cicada Killer Control

 • Cicada killers feed on plant nectar and not other insects or organic matter.

-• Cicada killers are solitary ground-digger wasps, meaning they nest alone in underground burrows.
+• Cicada killers are solitary ground-digger wasps that nest alone in underground burrows.

-Use the description and image above to help you in identifying Cicada Killer Wasps on your property.
-If you are having trouble, reach out to us and one of our pest control experts will help you to properly ID the pest as well as offer you product recommendations for control.
+Use the description and image above to help you identify cicada killer wasps on your property.
+If you are having trouble, reach out to us, and one of our pest control experts will help you properly ID the pest and offer product recommendations for control.

 Inspection

-After properly identifying cicada killers on your property, you can proceed with inspection.
-During this step, you are determining where cicada killers are found in your yard and conditions attracting them to your home.
+After properly identifying cicada killers on your property, you can proceed with the inspection.
+During this step, you determine where cicada killers are found in your yard and the conditions attracting them to your home.

 Where To Inspect

-Cicada Killers like to hang around in backyards, flower beds and grassy areas, which is why homeowners frequently run into them.
+Cicada killers like to live in backyards, flower beds, and grassy areas, which is why homeowners frequently encounter them.

-However, the presence of Cicada Killers may not indicate that a nest is in the area.
-Cicada Killers like to burrow their nests in the ground, especially in sandy soils.
+However, the presence of cicada killers may not indicate that a nest is in the area.
+Cicada killers burrow their nests in the ground, especially in sandy soils.

 What To Look For

-Look for Cicada Killer Wasp themselves or Cicada Killer Wasp nests.
+Look for cicada killer wasps themselves or cicada killer wasp nests.
 It may be helpful to observe their flight tendencies.

 Cicada killer nests are tunnels that are dug in the ground.
-They will appear as a hill of dirt with a 1 to 1.5 inch diameter hole in the middle that they use as their entrance.
-Once you have identified their nests you're ready for treatment.
+They will appear as a dirt hill with a 1 to 1.5-inch diameter hole in the middle that they use as their entrance.
+Once you have identified their nests, you'll be ready for treatment.

 Treatment

-If you are up to the job, it’s best to gear up and have protective clothing and gear on to keep you safe from potential harm.
+If you are up to the job, it’s best to wear protective clothing and gear to keep you safe from potential harm.

-To get rid of Cicada Killers Wasps, figuring out where they are nesting and treat the hole directly with Sylo Insecticide.
+To get rid of cicada killer wasps, figure out where they are nesting and treat the hole directly with Sylo Insecticide.

-Remember to first read all product labels and follow the application instructions on these labels, and stay safe by wearing personal protective equipment.
+Remember first to read all product labels, follow the application instructions on these labels, and stay safe by wearing personal protective equipment.

 Application of Sylo to Cicada Killer burrow

-To treat Cicada Killer Wasp burrows, place your sprayer on a pinstream setting and then spray at a low-pressure.
-Spray a small area of the solution around the entrance of the burrow and then apply the Sylo Insecticide directly into the nest.
-Cicada burrows can run up to 5 feet in length and 15 inches deep underground, so spray the hole thoroughly.
+Spray a small solution area around the burrow's entrance and apply the Sylo Insecticide directly into the nest.
+Cicada burrows can run up to 5 feet long and 15 inches deep underground, so spray the hole thoroughly.

-You should apply the insecticide preferably in the evening time as this is when it is most likely that all the adult Cicada Killer Wasps are inside.
-Proceed with caution and have on protective long-sleeve clothing as there is a chance Cicada Killers may come out and try to sting you.
+You should apply the insecticide preferably in the evening, as this is when it is most likely that all the adult Cicada Killer Wasps are inside.
+Proceed with caution and wear protective long-sleeve clothing, as there is a chance Cicada Killers may come out and try to sting you.

 Prevention